Alina Gufran

 Editor

 Amarkant is a research scholar in Philosophy at IIT Bombay.
-He holds a degree in Physics and has taught Theatre at a high school.
-He has lived in Pune, Bangalore, Delhi and Chennai.
+He follows Ambedkarism.
+He holds a degree in Physics and has taught Theatre at high school.
 He loves Hindustani classical music and cats.
-He published a weekly called The Company of a Reader with subscription based circulation during the lockdown.
+He is in awe of Dostoevsky and is currently struggling with Heidegger.

 Reviewer